zdravkov/kendo-docs/api/javascript/ui/listview.md

 ### altTemplate `Function`

-Template to be used for rendering the alternate items in the listview.
+Template to be used for rendering the alternate items in the ListView.

 #### Example of alternate item template